 Here's an example where it happens: I do File > Save Image As.
 That custom, not-the-Windows-standard save file dialog comes up.
 It starts out on my desktop.
 It shows nothing in the desktop even though there are several directories and many files.
 However, the dialog is otherwise responsive.

 I type out.png into the File name field, select png format from the Files of type dropdown, then hit Save.
 From then on, QGIS is unresponsive, and the out.png file is never written out.

 QGIS never becomes responsive again.
 I must end its process manually.

-#2 Updated by Aren Cambre over 8 years ago
+#2 Updated by Aren Cambre almost 9 years ago

 OK, I can confirm that removing all shortcuts from the desktop fixed the problem.
 I don't understand why this other file dialog has to "exercise" the shortcuts.
 And I also question whether there's any value in this other dialog.
 What's wrong with the default Windows dialog?

 #6 Updated by Jürgen Fischer over 9 years ago

 Did this eliminate the nonstandard dialog from all places?
 I just noticed that SPIT still uses it in 1.7.3 when hitting the Add button.

 No only "whereever possible", ie. not where customized dialogs were used - like where the user can specify file encoding or can "Cancel all".